malishben360/short-link/README.md

 You will receive a URI string after the database is set up, which you will use to connect to the database.
 The string appears as follows:

 #### `mongodb+srv://<YOUR_USERNAME>:<YOUR_PASSWORD>@<YOUR_CLUSTER_URL>/<DATABASE_NAME>?retryWrites=true&w=majority`
-Put this string in the .env file on line 5.
+Put this string on line 5 of .env file.

 ## Testing
-To run the tests for ShortLink, Create the above using via the register end point, and use the command `npm run test`.
+To run the tests for ShortLink, Create the a new user with the above sample payload via the register end point, and use the command `npm run test`.
 This will run all the Jest tests in the src/tests directory and give you a report of the test results.

 ## Sugestions and Contributions
-The project is to make three API endpoints available:
+The project main objective is to make three API endpoints available:
 1. `/api/v1/encode`: Encodes a long URL into a short URL
 2. `/api/v1/decode`: Decodes a short URL into a long URL
-3. `/api/v1/statistic/:url_path`: Gets the statistics for a particular short URL More end points will be aviable in V1.5.0 after my assessment by Indicina's HR.
+3. `/api/v1/statistic/:url_path`: Gets the statistics for a particular short URL More end points will be aviable in V1.5.0 after my assessment with Indicina's HR.

 Contributions are always welcome!
 If you'd like to contribute to this project, please create a fork of this repository and submit a pull request with your changes.